-Rebecca D. Kennedy, 48, has been a director since March 2021.
+Rebecca D. Kennedy, 48, has been a director since March 2021 and Vice President since October 2018.
 She is also a Vice President of AIC, the direct parent company of Allstate Life.
 In this role, Ms. Kennedy is responsible for leading the claims, annuity operations, life compliance, underwriting and risk management services and medical team.
 Since joining Allstate in 1999, Ms. Kennedy has held various positions of progressive responsibility within the investments and life and retirement organizations.
 Ms. Kennedy is a Fellow of the Society of Actuaries and a Chartered Financial Analyst.
 Ms. Kennedy has been selected to serve on Allstate Life's board because she has extensive experience in the life insurance industry, especially in life and annuity operations.